iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/denovo_gene_sets_section.rst

   enabled = <boolean>

-This property enables the common report functionality for the study.
+This property enables the denovo gene sets functionality for the study.
 This property takes a :ref:`boolean <allowed_values_booleans>` value.